datamindedbe/conveyor-templates/project/python/{{ cookiecutter.project_name }}/README.md

  |   setup.py
 ```

-The main Python module contains the ETL job `app.py`.
-By default `app.py` accepts a number of arguments:
+The main Python module contains the ETL job `sample.py`.
+By default `sample.py` accepts a number of arguments:
 - `--date` the execution date
 - `--env` the environment we are executing in
-- `--jobs` one or more jobs that needs to be executed

 ## Concepts